ccfingers/getridof/README.md

 An email contact point is located/contained with the demo program.

-The software supports 6 delimitors...
+The software supports six(6) delimiters...
-   1) No delimitor, 2) the dash, 3) the colon, 4) the slash, 5) the period, and 6) the backslash.
+   1) No delimiter, 2) the dash, 3) the colon, 4) the slash, 5) the period, and 6) the backslash.

 Here are of the (144)date formats that the software supports......